njj023/sudoku/README.md

 2. A service layer containing a Game service.

 All communication between the views and the service is done through an EventEmitter called `GameDispatcher`.
 This approach keeps the entire system highly decoupled.
+Any data passed across the views and the service is also immutable so no accidental state tampering can happen.

 `app/main.js`, `app/main.scss` and `app/main-test.js` are the entry points for all the respective code.